EWS1 form

 How mortgage lenders view EWS1 forms

-Mortgage lenders view the EWS1 form as a key document in evaluating loan applications for properties with cladding.
-This form reassures lenders about the building's fire safety, a vital consideration post-Grenfell.
+Mortgage lenders view the EWS1 form as a very important document in evaluating loan applications for properties with cladding.
+This form reassures lenders about the building's fire safety, a major consideration post-Grenfell.

 Lenders, including major groups like Lloyds Banking Group, often require an EWS1 form before approving mortgages on affected properties.
 The absence of this form can lead to mortgage rejections or requests for further fire safety assessments.

 Lenders also consider other factors like creditworthiness and property value.
-It's beneficial to consult with mortgage lenders early to understand their specific requirements regarding the EWS1 form and any related fire risk assessments.
+You must consult with mortgage lenders early to understand their specific requirements regarding the EWS1 form and any related fire risk assessments.

-Additionally, owners must consider remedial and interim measures if the assessment uncovers risks, which further underscores their legal and ethical duty towards occupant safety.
+Owners must also consider remedial and interim measures if the assessment uncovers risks, which further emphasises their legal and ethical duty towards occupant safety.

 Remedial actions following an EWS1 assessment